-Yannick D. Benoit is a Principal Investigator and Assistant Professor in the Department of Cellular and Molecular Medicine (Faculty of Medicine) of the University of Ottawa since April 2017.
+Yannick D. Benoit is a Principal Investigator and Associate Professor in the Department of Cellular and Molecular Medicine (Faculty of Medicine) of the University of Ottawa since April 2017.
 He received his Ph.D. in 2010 from the Université de Sherbrooke, where he studied human intestinal mucosa and epigenetic regulation of intestinal progenitor cells under the supervision of Dr. Jean-François Beaulieu.

 From 2010 to 2012, he completed his first postdoctoral fellowship in Pharmacology at Weill Cornell Medical College (New York), co- supervised by Drs.
 Lorraine J. Gudas and Steven M. Lipkin.
 This unique training experience allowed Dr. Benoit to expand his knowledge in stem cell biology and colorectal cancer epigenetics.